dokester/BayesicFitting/README.md

 Citation index:
-10.5281/zenodo.2597201
+DOI: 10.5281/zenodo.2597200

-## What's new in version 2.3.0
+## What's new in version 2.4.0
-   * Add LogisticModel and SampleMovie
-   * Periodic residuals in Problem
-   * Small issues repaired
-   * Rerun all examples
-   * Pictures moved to documentation/images
+   * New Classes:
+      - DecisionTreeModel
+	A DecisionTree Model (DTM) is mostly defined on multiple input dimensions (axes).
+    	It splits the data in 2 parts, according low and high values on a certain input axis.
+    	The splitting can continue along other axes.
+      - Modifiable
+	Interface to define modifiable behaviour of some Models.
+      - StructureEngine
+	Engine to modify Models that implement Modifiable
+   * Introduce Table from astrolib as (multidimensional) xdata
-   * Some documentation issues repaired.
+   * Some restructering necessitated by the classes above.
+   * Testcases and examples for the classes above

 ## Content